digma-ai/dev-portal/instrumentation/instrumentation-troubleshooting.md

 There could be multiple reasons for this.
 There are several things to check in such a scenario:

 * When running your process, do you see an additional message indicating the code is being instrumented?
-You should either see a `This process is enhaced by Digma` message or some message listing injected observability properties.
+You should either see a `This process is enhanced by Digma` message or some message listing injected observability properties.
 * If you're using a custom Gradle/Maven task, Digma might not be picking it up.
 Give Digma a hint by adding the following environment variable to your run config: `DIGMA_OBSERVABILITY=true`
 * Perhaps there is a mismatch between the instrumentation strategy Digma has selected and the one your framework requires.
 You can override the Digma inferred strategy by adding the `INSTRUMENTATION_FLAVOR` environment variable to your runtime configuration.
 Valid values are: `Default`, `Quarkus,``Micronaut`, `SpringBootMicrometer`, `OpenLiberty`, `JavaServer`
 * Make sure your code is generating observability.
 While most server frameworks (like Spring or Dropwizard) do, others do not.
 To make sure, add a @WithSpan(kind=Spankind.Server) annotation above your root function.
 Then check again if that is being picked up by Digma.